For Prospective Partners

 - complete information on the status of any other funding (and updates if anything changes)

-- info on proposed project personnel, if known
+- info on proposed project personnel, as known

 - The work plan should describe actions to be taken in concrete terms rather than in terms of what is to be accomplished.
 So, instead of using phrases like "capacity building" and "educational outreach", please describe the specific actions to be taken in plain language.